frilo-eth/lightspeed/docs/palette.md

 In the inverted paletet, the background is black, and the layers use one of three colors: black, white, or gray.
 After the background, the three shades are repeated evenly across the 15 remaining slots.

+> _Note:_ In the Bitframes website and crowdfund, this system is reserved for the 32 Bit Editions.
+If you try to mint with en encoding using System `0x01`, the blockchain will still store this as `0x00` (default palette).

 | Index | Name           | OKLrCH         | sRGB Hex  |
 | ----- | -------------- | -------------- | --------- |
 | 0     | `"background"` | `[0, 0, 0]`    | `#000000` |